 What is the goal of your website?

-You should take the same approach to establish what you want in a website.
+You should take the same approach to establish what you want in a website during the website project planning process.
 Are you selling a product, a service, or an idea?
 Is your goal to have the users buy online or contact you directly?
 Is your goal to provide information to a mass audience so you can earn ad revenue?
 Without knowing what your goal is, your web designer has no way of knowing how to focus the audience on your site.
 In this case, not only will your site not help your bottom line, but it can actually hurt you by causing a frustrating web experience for potential customers.